demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

 This playbook investigates and remediates a potential phishing incident.
 It engages with the user that triggered the incident while investigating the incident itself.

+Note:
-Note: Final remediation tasks are always decided by a human analyst.
+- Final remediation tasks are always decided by a human analyst.
+- Please do not rerun this playbook inside a phishing incident since it can produce an unexpected result.
+Create a new incident instead if needed.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.